crisislab-platform/ingest-deno/readme.md

 npm run build
 ```

-To start the server
+To start the server, run this command:

 ```bash
 deno run --allow-ffi --allow-net --allow-read --allow-env --allow-run --allow-sys --unstable-cron --unstable-net src/server.ts
 ```

+Your server should now be running.
+Look at the Usage section for information about web UIs.

+#### As a service

+You can optionally run the server as a SystemCTL service.
+Follow the steps above for manual setup, then skip the server run command and come down here.

-You can optionally run it as a service.
-Make sure to edit the service file to point to the correct directory.
+Make sure to edit the service file `ingest-deno.service` to point to the correct directory.
 Then run:

 ```bash
 git clone https://github.com/rs-Web-Interface-CRISiSLab/ingest-deno.git